apache/druid/docs/api-reference/automatic-compaction-api.md

 #### Query parameters
 * `interval` (optional)
   * Type: ISO-8601
-  * Limit the results within a specified interval.
+  * Limits the results within a specified interval.
 Use `/` as the delimiter for the interval string.
 * `count` (optional)
   * Type: Int
-  * Limit the number of results.
+  * Limits the number of results.

 #### Responses